What's Up, Paris?

-June: Eat for the weather you want or the weather you have?
+Eat for the weather you have

 Paris in June is... rainy and grey.
 So, I've swapped seasonal salads for heartier burgers and fish and chips, and as there's no glasses of chilled rosé on sunny terraces, here's what's on this month.